- Home

 See a stomal therapy nurse

-If there is a chance you could need a stoma, the surgeon will probably refer you to a stomal therapy nurse before surgery.
+If there is a chance you could need a stoma, the surgeon will usually refer you to a stomal therapy nurse before surgery.
 Stomal therapy nurses are registered nurses with special training in stoma care.
 They are available at most major hospitals, district nursing agencies and in private practice.

 A stomal therapy nurse can talk to you about the best position for the stoma, answer questions about your surgery and recovery, and give you information about adjusting to life with a stoma.
-To find a nurse, visit the Australian Association of Stomal Therapy Nurses or call Cancer Council 13 11 20.

 Join a stoma association